Your lecturers and tutors

 It pays to study: What our graduates say

-As ambassadors for various Bachelor's, Master's and MBA programmes, our alumni are happy to pass on their personal impressions of online studies and starting a career!
+As ambassadors for various Bachelor's, Master's and MBA programmes, our alumni are happy to pass on their personal impressions of distance learning and starting a career!

 The end of my vocational training as a travel agent was also a key starting point for me – because I quickly realised that I still wanted to study.
 So I successfully completed my business administration certificate alongside my job in a DER travel agency in Schweinfurt and thus qualified for university studies.
 Online learning was ideal for me, as I really wanted to stay in the job.
 The programme at IU gave me the flexibility I needed to do this.
 During my studies, this became even more important because I was promoted to office manager of my travel agency and had to balance a responsible job – often a 6-day week – plus studies, partner, family and friends.